Edward Elgar: Honours, awards and commemorations

 Elgar's statue at the end of Worcester High Street stands facing the cathedral, only yards from where his father's shop once stood.
 Another statue of the composer by Rose Garrard is at the top of Church Street in Malvern, overlooking the town and giving visitors an opportunity to stand next to the composer in the shadow of the Hills that he so often regarded.
 In September 2005, a third statue sculpted by Jemma Pearson was unveiled near Hereford Cathedral in honour of his many musical and other associations with the city.
 It depicts Elgar with his bicycle.
 From 1999 until early 2007, new Bank of England twenty pound notes featured a portrait of Elgar.
 The change to remove his image generated controversy, particularly because 2007 was the 150th anniversary of Elgar's birth.
 From 2007 the Elgar notes were phased out, ceasing to be legal tender on 30 June 2010.
 There are around 65 roads in the UK named after Elgar, including six in the counties of Herefordshire and Worcestershire.
 Elgar had three locomotives named in his honour.

 Elgar's life and music have inspired works of literature including the novel Gerontius and several plays.
 Elgar's Rondo, a 1993 stage play by David Pownall depicts the dead Jaeger offering ghostly advice on Elgar's musical development.
 Pownall also wrote a radio play, Elgar's Third (1994); another Elgar-themed radio play is Alick Rowe's The Dorabella Variation (2003).
 David Rudkin's BBC television "Play for Today" Penda's Fen (1974) deals with themes including sex and adolescence, spying, and snobbery, with Elgar's music, chiefly The Dream of Gerontius, as its background.
 In one scene, a ghostly Elgar whispers the secret of the "Enigma" tune to the youthful central character, with an injunction not to reveal it.
-Elgar on the Journey to Hanley, a novel by Keith Alldritt (1979), tells of the composer's attachment to Dora Penny, later Mrs Powell, (depicted as "Dorabella" in the Enigma Variations), and covers the fifteen years from their first meeting in the mid-1890s to the genesis of the Violin Concerto when, in the novel, Dora has been supplanted in Elgar's affections by Alice Stuart-Wortley.
+Elgar on the Journey to Hanley, a novel by Keith Alldritt (1979), tells of the composer's attachment to Dora Penny, later Mrs Powell, (depicted as "Dorabella" in the Enigma Variations).

 Perhaps the best-known work depicting Elgar is Ken Russell's 1962 BBC television film Elgar, made when the composer was still largely out of fashion.
 This hour-long film contradicted the view of Elgar as a jingoistic and bombastic composer, and evoked the more pastoral and melancholy side of his character and music.

+The 2025 film The Choral, written by Alan Bennett, is built around a fictional 1916 performance of The Dream of Gerontius by the choral society of a Yorkshire town.